ricardolimaa29/ricardolimaa29/README.md

 # 👋 Hi there

 I'm Ricardo Lima, a passionate software developer and technology enthusiast.
-I currently work as an IT Analyst at JBS. </br>
+I currently work as a Junior Systems Analyst at Navas. </br>
-With more than 4 years of experience in the area, I had the opportunity to work on several interesting projects and explore different technologies.
+With more than 4 years of experience in the area, I have the opportunity to work on several interesting projects and explore different technologies.

 “Do, or do not.
 There is no “try” — Yoda